-^{}Reported in ≥5% of study population.
+^{} Reported in >5% of study population.

-In addition to the adverse reactions listed in Table 2, adverse reactions observed at an incidence of ≥5% in any treatment arm in clinical studies (NUCA3001, NUCA3002, dyspepsia, fatigue, insomnia, musculoskeletal pain, myalgia, and neuropathy.
-Additionally, in these studies hyperbilirubinemia was reported at an incidence of $\leq 0.8\%$.
+In addition to the adverse reactions listed in Table 2, adverse reactions observed at an incidence of \geq 5% in any treatment arm in clinical studies (NUCA3001, NUCA3002, NUCB3001, and NUCB3002) were abdominal cramps, abdominal pain, arthralgia, chills, dyspepsia, fatigue, insomnia, musculoskeletal pain, myalgia, and neuropathy.
+Additionally, in these studies hyperbilirubinemia was reported at an incidence of \leq 0.8%.